Helpful information as you design 1.0 dashboards:

 Drag an object to a border line.
 The drag icon changes to a plus sign when you can drop the object in an allowed space.
-See About Your Dashboard's Layout.
+See About Your Dashboard's Layout - Version 1.0.

-- Use Settings to set these aspects of the dashboard:
+to set these general aspects of the dashboard:

-For more information about POVs, see About Global and Local POVs.
+For information about POVs, see About Global and Local POVs in 1.0 Dashboards.

 - At the top right of each object is a toolbar for that object that displays when you hover over it: